Soluble HLA Technology

 HLA Transfectant Cell Lines

-Using a special color tracking system, the presence of the Class II B chain constructs can be confirmed by tracking the co-expression of a green fluorescence protein (gfp), whereas the A chain expression is monitored through a Mcherry protein (mc) as the fluorescence tracker.
+Using a special color tracking system, the presence of the Class II constructs can be confirmed by monitoring the co-expression of a green fluorescence protein (gfp) for the B chain and Mcherry protein (mc) for the A chain.
 These colored proteins are co-produced within the transfectant cells, but are not part of the final sHLA molecule, nor are they secreted.

 HLA Manufacturing Process

-Currently, reliable alternative strategies to obtain large quantities of sHLA molecules do not exist which makes Pure Protein’s core technology highly differentiated in comparison to other production processes.
-Pure Protein manufactures all sHLA proteins at its facility in Oklahoma City, OK.
+Currently, reliable alternative strategies to obtain large quantities of sHLA molecules do not exist which makes HLA Protein Technologies Inc.’s core technology highly differentiated in comparison to other production processes.
+HLA Protein Technologies Inc. manufactures all sHLA proteins at its facility in Oklahoma City, OK.
 In doing so, the company has retained complete control over the entire production pipeline and all quality testing processes so that only quality-controlled products are released.

 How can we help?

-Pure Protein has developed a proprietary, novel approach for manufacturing of soluble Class I and Class II HLA proteins for research, diagnostic, and therapeutic applications.
+HLA Protein Technologies Inc. has developed a proprietary, novel approach for manufacturing of soluble Class I and Class II HLA proteins for research, diagnostic, and therapeutic applications.

 We can help you to …